mkpro118/CS-539-project/README.md

 # Major Structure Update

 ## Change Log
-+ The neural_network api is now more modular.
++ The neural_network api is now more modular
-+ More details have been added.
++ More details have been added
 + Module `neural_network.base` has been added, which now contains mixins for other classes
     + Some mixins have been added, authors are welcome to add more as they please.
 + Module [`neural_network.utils`](https://github.com/mkpro118/CS-539-project/tree/main/neural_network/utils) has been added, which currently contains some utility decorators.
 Authors are welcome to add more utility functions as they please